JeremyBYU/UnrealRooftopLanding/README.md

 # Unreal Rooftop Landing

 This is the master repository to hold source code and analysis of Rooftop Landing in the Unreal Engine.
-This repository discusses the use of fusing Polylidar3D and Deep Learning to identify flat surfaces from 3D Point Clouds (called Semantic Polylidar3D).
+This repository discusses the use of fusing Polylidar3D and Deep Learning to identify flat surfaces from 3D Point Clouds (called **Semantic Polylidar3D**).
+The Polylidar3D repository has already been updated to include semantic information and can be found [here](https://github.com/JeremyBYU/polylidar).

 ## Install